AviatrixSystems/Docs/HowTos/bootstrap_example.rst

 ..
 Note::

-  In the example bootstrap.xml, the API admin user name is avxadmin.
+  In the example bootstrap.xml, the API admin user name is avxadmin and the password is Aviatrix123#.
 You can customize it.

 **3.3** upload these two files to your config folder in the bootstrap-bucket.